 "Bohemian Rhapsody" by Queen is a really catchy song, isn't it?
 Pretty much everyone can recognize the distinctive and complex melody, most people know the lyrics (at least approximately), it's a melding of numerous musical genres from rock to opera (thus lending itself nicely to being played with using other genres as well), and it also has a rather famous and recognisable music video.
-As a result, thanks to its distinctive nature and Small Reference Pools, it's become quite a common subject for Parody.
+Thanks to its distinctive nature and Small Reference Pools, it's become quite a common subject for Parody.

 Since any of these options allow for endless fun to be had with the song, it's a popular target for fandom parodies.
 Of the different sections of the song to parody, popular ones include the 'ballad' section ("Mama, just killed a man...") and especially the 'opera' section ("I see a little silhouetto of a man" to "Beelzebub has a devil put aside for me for me, for me!").